legoraft/legoraft.github.io/_drafts/arch-install-backups.md

 | \[SWAP\]    | Linux Swap       | 4 GB      |
 | /           | Linux filesystem | Full disk |

 With this partitioning scheme, we're ready to take a look at our disks.
 By running `lsblk`, we can see the disks that are in our system.
-These will probably be listed as `dev/sda` or `/dev/nvme0n1`.
+These will probably be listed as `/dev/sda` or `/dev/nvme0n1`.

 Be careful if you have multiple disks, as this will wipe your entire disk.
 Choose the disk you want and remember it's label.
 I'll be using `cfdisk` to partition the disk, as I think it's relatively easy to use.
 Run the following command to open `cfdisk`:

 ```
-cfdisk /dev/<disk name>
+cfdisk /dev/<disk label>
 ```

 In cfdisk, we'll choose a GPT partition table and we can start partitioning the disk.
 If you see multiple partitions on the disk, make sure to delete them all so you can follow the partitioning scheme laid out above.

 Make sure you create the boot partition first, then the swap partition and use the rest of the disk for the root partition.
 You can add a new partition by selecting the 'new' option in `cfdisk`, and giving the size by typing `<number>G` in the input to specify the amount of gigabytes (this also works for megabytes with `M`).

 You'll also need to set the partition types.
 You can do this by selecting your partition, selecting type and choosing the correct type.
 The types are also listed in the partitioning scheme.
 After creating the partitions and setting the types, write the changes and quit `cfdisk`.
-Make sure these changes are written, it will delete the partition theme otherwise.
+Make sure these changes are written, it will delete the partition scheme otherwise.

 Now, we'll format the disks.
 I'll start off with the main partition, as that's the more difficult one.
 We'll use the `btrfs`[^1] filesystem to create system backups easily.